julyfun/how-to/README.md

 !!! info "Old articles here may be CSDN-like"

     This repo starts early and old articles here may provide not enough information for a problem.
-Recently, we introduced `template.md`, articles written later will follow this template and try to provide more precise context for any problem.
+Still most of them are useful and not very hard to replicate.
+Recently, we introduced `template.md`, so articles written later will follow this template and try to provide more precise context for any problem.

 ## How to make use of this website?